Print this page | |||||||||||||

 Yes.
 Often, people with pre-diabetes and diabetes do not have symptoms.
 Usually the symptoms develop gradually so they may not be recognized.
 The symptoms include: unusual thirst, frequent urination, blurred vision or a feeling of tiredness for no apparent reason.

+DAGC health educators are available to answer any questions you may have about pre-diabetes.
+Free diabetes risk assessment testing is available every Tuesday at the DAGC offices by appointment.
 Free diabetes Risk Assessments are offered at the DAGC offices every Tuesday morning from 9:30 AM to 11:00 AM.
 A parent or legal guardian must accompany minor children (under the age of 18) to sign a consent form before a risk assessment can be performed.
+Disclaimer |

-Diabetes Matters is a trademark of the Diabetes Association of Greater Cleveland.
+Contact the Diabetes Association of Greater Cleveland at: Diabetes Matters is a trademark of the Diabetes Association of Greater Cleveland.
 All rights reserved.
+All information on this website is subject to the DISCLAIMER and PRIVACY POLICY. |

 Diabetes Association of Greater Cleveland